 A Cerebral Palsy Lawyer Can Protect Your Rights In A Birth Injury Claim

 Cerebral palsy is a neurological disorder that affects your child's brain and motor functions.
 This developmental disability can sometimes be caused by complications during the delivery process, resulting in birth injuries.
-If you believe your child has developed cerebral palsy due to the negligence of medical staff, you may be entitled to file a medical malpractice lawsuit and receive compensation.
+If you believe your child has developed cerebral palsy due to the negligence of the medical staff, you may be entitled to file a medical malpractice lawsuit and receive compensation.

 Causes of Cerebral Palsy

 Cerebral palsy at birth is caused when an infant lacks oxygen for a period of time or sustains trauma to the head, thus damaging the part of the brain that controls movement.
-The effects of cerebral palsy can range from mild to severe, and can lead to a lifetime of necessary medical treatment.
-This condition can have several risk factors that your doctor should watch out for, and respond accurately to.
+The effects of cerebral palsy can range from mild to severe and can lead to a lifetime of necessary medical treatment.
+This condition can have several risk factors that your doctor should watch out for, and respond accurately too.

 If the oxygen supply to the infant is disrupted during pregnancy, delivery, it can lead to some cases of cerebral palsy.
 It can be caused by: